lmh34/lucy-herr-portfolio/flight_delay_prediction.md

 5) Finally, after iterating through the cross-validation and pure validation sets, we selected our final model pipeline and evaluated it against the test/holdout dataset.
 <br>
 <br>
-Integrating the data layering and pipeline diagrams demonstrates how these stages aligned.
+Integrating the data layering and pipeline diagrams demonstrates the alignment between these stages.
 <br>
 <img src="images/261_model_pipeline_full.png?raw=true"/>
 <br>
 <br>

 #### Scaling Considerations
-Given the size of the data and our limited compute budget for the project, we also carefully tracked the efficiency of our models via their runtimes and configurations as we scaled up from working with smaller subsets of the data.
+Given the size of the data and our limited compute budget of $500 for the project, we also carefully tracked the efficiency of our models via their runtimes and configurations as we scaled up from working with smaller subsets of the data.
 Notably, the random forest model scaled the most effectively as we iterated from smaller subsets of training data to the full 4-year scope, while the MLP was less efficient.
 <br>
 <img src="images/261_config_runtime.png" width="400"/>
 <br>